Dumboiroy/tp/docs/UserGuide.md

 ```
 Listed all persons
 ```
-where all contacts in HeartLink should be listed.
+where all clients in HeartLink should be listed.

 The image below shows how it should look like when you execute the command:`list`